Aftaputra/Microscope-OF/hardware-specific-tests/README.md

 `git rebase origin/v3`

-**Note:** If both branches have update the zip you may have a `both modified` conflict on the zip itself.
-The best way to resolve this is to just use the original.
+**Note:** If both branches have updated the zip, you may have a `both modified` conflict on the zip itself.
+The best way to resolve this is to just to use the file from the branch you are rebasing on.
 You can do this by running the slightly confusing command of:

 `git checkout --ours -- picamera_coverage.zip`